jeftegoes/AwsOverview/Networking & Content Delivery/Amazon CloudFront.md

     - Can leverage APIs to create and rotate keys (and IAM for API security).
   - An AWS Account that contains a CloudFront Key Pair:
     - Need to manage keys using **the root account and the AWS console**.
-    - Not recommended because you shouldn't use the root account for this.
+    - Not recommended because we shouldn't use the root account for this.
 - In your CloudFront distribution, create one or more trusted key groups.
 - **We generate your own public / private key**
   - The private key is used by your applications (e.g. EC2) to sign URLs.